wongsingfo/comp-sys/docs/system/net/net.md

 - `unsigned int truesize`: buffer size
 - `char cb[48] __aligned(8)`: control buffer, that is free to use for every layer
   - UDP: `struct sock_skb_cb { u32 dropcount; }`
+- `unsigned int truesize`: the length of the variable size data component(s) plus the size of the `sk_buff` header. **This is the amount that is charged against the sock's send or receive quota.**
+- `unsigned int len`: the size of a complete input packet, includeing data in the kmalloc'd part, fragment chain and/or unmapped page buffers.
+- `unsigned int data_len`: the number of bytes in the fragment chain and in unmapped page buffers and is normally 0.

+{% include img.html filename="skb_layout.png" width=550 %}

+A buffer is _linear_ if and only if all the data is contained in the kmalloc'd header.
+Here are some cases where the buffer is not linear (Probably 1/2 of the network code in the kernel is dedicated to dealing with the rarely used abomination):

+- data is stored in different locations of physical pages (common in NIC driver model) (_unmapped page buffers_)
+- IP packet fragmentation (_fragment chain_)
+- large TCP data packets are cut into several MTU size

 struct net_device
 {{ site.struct_style }}